HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 1. Find the subscriber ID against which the mismatch needs to be checked.
 The existing DX Client command can be used to see the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging).
 2. Trigger the action to find the mismatch between the publisher and subscriber by using the [Find staging mismatch](#find-staging-mismatch) command.
-    - Use the publisher host name as the hostname.
+    - For the hostname attribute, use the publisher host name.
-    - Retrieve the subscriber ID by following Step 1.
+    - For the subscriber ID attribute, retrieve the subscriber ID by following Step 1.

 3. Verify the status of the mismatch operation.
 Check the resyncStatus field response (for example, FIND_MISMATCH_START, FIND_MISMATCH_COMPLETED, FIND_MISMATCH_FAILED) by executing the [List of subscribers](dam_subscription_staging.md#get-all-subscribers-details-for-dam-staging) command.
 4. After the status is changed to FIND_MISMATCH_COMPLETED, [download the report](#download-mismatch-report) using DXClient.